Dynamoid/dynamoid/README.md

 `'t'` and `'f'`.
 Default is true
 * `backoff` - is a hash: key is a backoff strategy (symbol), value is parameters for the strategy.
 Is used in batch operations.
 Default id `nil`
 * `backoff_strategies`: is a hash and contains all available strategies.
 Default is { constant: ..., exponential: ...}
+* `http_continue_timeout`: The number of seconds to wait for a 100-continue HTTP response before sending the request body.
+Default option value is `nil`.
+If not specified effected value is `1`
+* `http_idle_timeout`: The number of seconds an HTTP connection is allowed to sit idble before it is considered stale.
+Default option value is `nil`.
+If not specified effected value is `5`
+* `http_open_timeout`: The number of seconds to wait when opening a HTTP session.
+Default option value is `nil`.
+If not specified effected value is `15`
+* `http_read_timeout`:The number of seconds to wait for HTTP response data.
+Default option value is `nil`.
+If not specified effected value is `60`

 ## Concurrency